horrorsaur/LAVT/README.md

 # LAVT

+(WIP - but not actually in progress atm)

 this application is built with [Wails](https://wails.io/docs/howdoesitwork), which is essentially a Go app with a webkit frontend (like electron)

 ### Background